TinyTapeout/tt3p5-demo-fw/upython/README.md

 ## Initialization

-When the DemoBoard object is created, you give it a parameter to indicate how you intend to use it.
-Possible values are
+When the DemoBoard object is created, you _may_ give it a parameter to indicate how you intend to use it.

+If not specifed, the value in `config.ini` DEFAULT section `mode` will be used.

+Possible values are:

 ```